ltsdw/eid-project/README.md

 # Installing as dependency

-The library is better suited for being installed using cmake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html), you can use it standalone from your project, or install library system-wide and use cmake's [find_package](https://cmake.org/cmake/help/latest/command/find_package.html).
+The library is better suited for being installed using cmake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html), you can use it standalone from your project, or install the library system-wide and use cmake's [find_package](https://cmake.org/cmake/help/latest/command/find_package.html).

 ## Using it as a dependency from your CMakeLists.txt project